Workoverflow/docker-php-env/README.md

-# Docker enviroment for PHP projects
+# Docker environment for PHP projects

-Docker container with NGINX + PHP 8.1-FPM
-Ready for Symfony 6 and Laravel 9
+Docker container with NGINX + PHP 8.1-FPM + MariaDB (MySQL) Ready for Symfony 6 and Laravel 9

 **How to use?**